 You can help transform a life in prison today.

-Every day, PF volunteers work faithfully to support prisoners to turn their lives around.
+Every day, PF volunteers work faithfully to support people in prison to turn their lives around.
 But we can’t do it without your support.

 Your gifts bring hope and restoration to prisoners and their families, creating a positive impact that can benefit generations to come.

-Prison Fellowship offers all its programmes free to prisons, and to the men and women who access our services.
+Prison Fellowship offers all its programmes free to prisons, and to the people who access our services.
 We firmly believe that no one should miss out on the chance to change their life.

 Make a Regular Gift